legendaren-arc/sql-projects/impact-analysis-of-goodthought-ngo/README.md

 ## Project Overview

-GoodThought NGO is a global non-profit organization dedicated to **education**, **healthcare**, and **sustainable development**.
+GoodThought NGO is a global non-profit organization dedicated to education, healthcare, and sustainable development.
 It has driven positive change by managing diverse humanitarian projects aimed at improving the quality of life in underserved communities worldwide.

-To further optimize its initiatives, GoodThought maintains a **PostgreSQL database** that documents operational and financial data from 2010 to 2023.
-This project leverages that database to derive data-driven insights for better decision-making.
+This project is part of the official assessment from DataCamp that leverages PostgreSQL database containing data from from 2010 to 2023  to derive data-driven insights for better decision-making.

+## Background and Problem Statement

+GoodThought NGO runs multiple regional assignments across education, healthcare, and sustainable development.
+The organization needs to ensure that funds are allocated to projects that deliver the highest impact while maintaining strong donor relationships.

+Challenges encountered:
+- Presence of negative budget values in the assignments table (data quality issue).
+- Unclear relationship between impact score and allocation (are high-impact projects underfunded?).
+- Need to rank assignments and donors by impact and contributions.

 The database contains three key tables: